rest-for-physics/rest-for-physics.github.io/rest-advanced/new-release.md

 It must be noted then that library versions might be updated at any time, creating new version numbers with small updates.
 Then, the new library version will only be part of the official REST framework release if the corresponding library submodule reference is updated, as described in the following section.

+Do not hesitate to check the [contribution guide](https://github.com/rest-for-physics/rawlib/blob/master/CONTRIBUTING.md) at each library for further details.

 ## Submitting a new REST official release

 First of all we will need to create a dedicated branch so that we will be able to push it later to the repository.
 Make sure you are at the latest master inside the `rest-framework` directory by executing the following commands